openjump-gis/openjump/etc/readme.txt

 During 2004, some enthusiastic developers joined together to enhance further the features of JUMP.
 They launched an independent development branch called OpenJUMP.
-This name gives credit to the original JUMP development, and at the same time describes the particularity of this project to be fully open to anyone wanting to contribute.
+This name gives credit to the original JUMP development, and at the same time describes the objectives of this project to be fully open to anyone wanting to contribute.
 Since May 2005 a complete development source is available at: www.sourceforge.net/projects/jump-pilot